SportsLine-Technologies/whitelist/README.md

 ## API Endpoint

-The whitelist check is available as a next.js app route at:
+The whitelist endpoint is available as a next.js app route at:
 ```
 GET /api/isWhitelisted?username={username}
 ```